 When the trees are bare and the wind turns icy cold, it's time for a more than serious jacket.
 Finding a winter coat that will keep you warm even when temperatures dip way below zero is a difficult task.
-However, that shouldn't stop you from braving the great outdoors, even if it's just to have dinner at a quaint restaurant around the corner or a quick clearing of the latest snow on the drive (except if you are in Erie PA!! shoutout to those poor guys!)
+However, that shouldn't stop you from braving the great outdoors, even if it's just to have dinner at a quaint restaurant around the corner or a quick clearing of the latest snow on the drive!

 At A Glance: Our Top 6 Picks for Winter Coats

 That is why we've rounded up great winter coats that will not only keep you warm in extreme cold, they're also stylish and relatively affordable.